Experimental entanglement of temporal order: Proof of no-go theorem for temporal order

-All previous experimental studies of causally non-separable processes \cite{NatCommun.6, Rubinoe1602589} were dependent on the validity of the quantum theory (\textit{i.e.}, they were \textit{theory-dependent}) and all physically realizable processes are known to satisfy all causal inequalities (see \textbf{Suppl.
-Material}) \cite{NewJournPhys.17.102001, 1367-2630-18-9-093020}.
-The latter means, in the spirit of a local hidden variable approach, that experimental data taken from a given causally non-separable quantum process could be understood as arising in causal manner in an underlying generalized probabilistic theory (GPT).
+All previous experimental studies of causally non-separable processes~\cite{NatCommun.6, Rubinoe1602589} were dependent on the validity of the quantum theory (i.e., they were \textit{theory-dependent}), and all known physically realizable processes satisfy all causal inequalities (see the Suppl.
+Information)~\cite{NewJournPhys.17.102001, Oreshkov_2016NJP}.
+The latter means that experimental data taken from a given causally non-separable quantum process could still be understood as arising in causal manner, for example from a process with a definite causal order in an underlying generalized probabilistic theory (GPT).
+Therefore, it is unknown whether a fully theory-independent experimental proof of indefinite causal order is possible.

-In our current work, we relate a violation of a Bell's inequality to the violation of a no-go theorem for temporal orders, as proposed in Ref.~\cite{mag}.
-This results in a theory-independent proof of causal indefiniteness.
-In this section, we provide a rigorous introduction to such no-go theorem for temporal orders.
+In our current work, we relate a violation of a Bell inequality to the violation of a no-go theorem for temporal order, as proposed in Ref.~\cite{mag}.
+This results in a proof of causal indefiniteness outside of the quantum framework as it is valid for a large class of generalized probabilistic theories.
+In this section, we provide a rigorous introduction to such no-go theorem for temporal order.

 We will begin by giving a brief introduction to the basic elements of GPTs which are necessary for our no-go theorem.
-A more detailed discussion of the GPT framework can be found in Ref. \cite{GPT2, 1367-2630-13-6-063001, PhysRevA.75.032304}.
+A more detailed discussion of the GPT framework can be found in Ref.~\cite{GPT2, 1367-2630-13-6-063001, PhysRevA.75.032304}.